springer13/hptt/README.md

 See [(pdf)](https://arxiv.org/abs/1704.04374) for details.

-# Current Limitations

-* The sizes of the stride-1 indices currently needs to be a multiple of the vector-width.
-This can be easily averted ...
-(TODO)

 # TODOs

-* Add scalar remainder function in order to handle all sizes
 * Add explicit vectorization for IBM power
 * Add explicit vectorization for complex types